DeMuenu/MoonlightVRC/README.md

 - Water shader
 - Documentation
 - More performance testing/improvements
+- Shadowcaster planes

 Planned:
-- Basic shadows via a shadow emitter map.
-The plan is to only sample the highest points of a map area and then calculate if the light ray is intersecting the object.
-This should provide basic shadow casting that is much more performant than raycasting.
-- Support for addative baked light maps and ambient lighting.
+- Support for addative baked light maps and ambient lighting in the standart shader.

 ---